AndyA/jsonpath-lifter/README.md

 ## Performance

 The `lift` function is created using [`jsonpath-faster`](https://www.npmjs.com/package/jsonpath-faster) which compiles JSONPath expressions into Javascript and caches the resulting functions.
-All of the `src` JSONPaths in a lifter are compiled into a single Javascript function which then dispatches to callbacks which handle the outcome of each rule.
+All of the `src` JSONPaths in a lifter are compiled into a single Javascript function which then dispatches to callbacks which handle the outcome of each rule. `dst` paths are compiled and cached the first time each one is seen.
 It's designed to be as fast and efficient as possible and is used in production as part of a processing pipeline which handles millions of complex documents per hour.

 ## License